alfjesus3/Mini-Master-Proj-VU/README.md

 * The Brackish dataset can be found in Kaggle (https://www.kaggle.com/aalborguniversity/brackish-dataset)
 * The Urpc 2019 version is available at (http://www.cnurpc.org/a/js/2019/0805/125.html)
 * My implementation of the experiments can be made available upon request.

+## Hardware for Experiments
+* In the following experiments, a multi-GPU computing setup with SSD was used to reduced the computation time required to train the models.
+For stage 1 and stage 2 of DetNAS, Nvidia Titan X with 12 GB of VRAM were used; the same is used for the Resnet18 models.
+Regarding stage 3 of DetNAS, the Nvidia RTX 2080 TI were used with 11 GB of VRAM.

 ## Results
 * The detection visual results for Brackish and Urpc 2019 are displayed on the ./Results/ folders.
 They are taken from Test samples on those datasets.